Uruguayan Air Force Flight 571: Finding help

 Parrado and Canessa hiked down for seven more days into Chile.
-They reached the narrow valley that Parrado had seen from the top of the mountain, where they found the source of Río San José, leading to Río Portillo, which meets Río Azufre at Los Maitenes.
-They continued descending along the river and reached the snowline.
-Gradually they started seeing ever more signs of human life: first, an empty soup can, and finally, on the ninth day, some cows.
+They reached the narrow valley that Parrado had seen from the top of the mountain, finding a river, and eventually the end of the snowline.
+They continued descending along the river, gradually seeing more signs of human life: first, an empty soup can, and finally, on the ninth day, some cows.

 Canessa was exhausted and unable to keep walking so they rested for the evening.
 As they gathered wood for a fire, they saw three men on horseback on the other side of the river.
 Parrado called out to them but the noise of the river made it impossible to communicate.
 One of the men across the river saw Parrado and Canessa and shouted back: "Tomorrow!"
 The next day the man returned, scribbled a note, tied the note with a pencil to a stone and threw the stone across the river to Parrado.
 Parrado replied:

 Vengo de un avión que se estrelló en las montañas.
 Soy uruguayo.
 Hace 10 días que estamos caminando.
 Tengo un amigo herido arriba.
 En el avión quedan 14 personas heridas.
 Tenemos que salir rápido de aquí y no sabemos cómo.
 No tenemos comida.
 Estamos muy débiles. ¿Cuándo nos van a buscar arriba?
 Por favor, no podemos ni caminar. ¿Dónde estamos?

 English: I come from an airplane that crashed in the mountains.
 I am Uruguayan.
 We have been walking for 10 days.
 I have a wounded friend up there.
 In the plane there are still 14 injured people.
 We need to get out of here quickly and we don't know how to.
 We don't have any food.
 We are very weak.
 When are you going to come to get us?
 Please, we can't even walk.
 Where are we?